minoue/UDIMTextureImporter/README.md

 ## Install

 ### Windows10 & ZBrush2022
-1. Download the latest [UDIMTextureImporter for Win]() file and extract it to ZPlug64 folder.
+1. Download the latest [UDIMTextureImporter for Win](https://github.com/minoue/displacementImporter/releases/download/2.0/UDIMTextureImporterData_win10_2022.zip) file and extract it to ZPlugs64 folder.
 2. Move tiff.dll to the same directory as ZBrush.exe.
-3. Move UDIMTextureImporter.zsc to ZPlug64 folder
+3. Move UDIMTextureImporter.zsc to ZPlugs64 folder

 ### MacOS & ZBrush2022
 1. Install libtiff : `brew install libtiff`
-1. Download the latest [UDIMTextureImporter for MacOS]() file and extract it to ZPlug64 folder.
+1. Download the latest [UDIMTextureImporter for MacOS]() file and extract it to ZPlugs64 folder.
-3. Move UDIMTextureImporter.zsc to ZPlug64 folder
+3. Move UDIMTextureImporter.zsc to ZPlugs64 folder

 ## Build Instruction
 ### Requirements